dw943893/baseball_predictor/README.md

 Defense
 Coaching

+From looking at the 2021 season, general positive relationship between the number of team wins and the number of above average players on the team.

+Features that have the highest correlation with team wins

+Positional breakdown of the above average players on each team that made the playoffs in 2021.

 Rationale for the Streamlit app: helps fans determine your team's chances of winning based on the teams' offensive and defensive stats during the game.